33 Health Mistakes Women Make In their 50s

 The Rx: Before you take any supplements, discuss them with your doctor and do your research!
 Start with these 15 Supplements Every Woman Needs recommended by medical experts.

 Getting enough sleep is more important as you age than when you were younger.
 "Lack of sleep puts stress on the body and depletes the body of the anti-stress mood mineral, magnesium, as well as other mood enhancing nutrients such as B1," Dr. Dean points out.
 This may result in mood swings, grumpiness, lack of energy, fatigue, depression, anxiety.

 The Rx: Make sleep a priority.
 Dr. Dean points out that a 26-to-64 year-old should get between seven and nine hours, while those over 65 need from seven to eight.

 Fifty is the age where cancer screening usually begins.
 "Most women are aware of and concerned about breast cancer, but colon cancer is the third leading cause of cancer death in women," Dr. Mintz points out.
 It is also one of the most preventable cancers, if you get your colonoscopy.

-The Remedy Rx: Don't forget to book a colonoscopy!
+The Rx: Don't forget to book a colonoscopy!
 "The procedure is painless and safe," Dr. Mintz maintains.
 "The difficult part is the prep that is needed, but preparations have gotten much easier."